UPPMAX/R-python-julia-matlab-HPC/docs/R/interactiveR.rst

    - Show how to reach the calculation nodes on UPPMAX and HPC2N
    - Test some commands on the calculation nodes

-There are several ways to run Python interactively
+There are several ways to run R interactively

-- Directly on the login nodes: **only** do this for short jobs that do not take a lot of resources
+- Directly on the login nodes: **only** do this for short jobs that do not take a lot of resources.
+E.g. a simple visualization.
 - As an interactive job on the computer nodes, launched via the batch system
-- Jupyter notebooks (UPPMAX)
+- Using Rstudio (more on this later)

 General
 -------